Farama-Foundation/PettingZoo/README.md

 # Games and Installation

-PettingZoo breaks it's games down into several categories, largely including games from other's which we've ported to our consistent API, in many cases fixed, and centrally distribute.
+PettingZoo breaks its games down into several categories, largely including games from other's which we've ported to our consistent API, in many cases fixed, and centrally distribute.

 * gamma: Graphical games developed by us, in PyGame
-* sisl: An ecclectic collection of 4 games developed by SISL, originally from https://github.com/sisl/MADRL
+* sisl: An eclectic collection of 4 games developed by SISL, originally from https://github.com/sisl/MADRL
 * mpe: 'Multi-agent Particle Enviroments', a set of simple nongraphical communication tasks created by OpenAI: https://github.com/openai/multiagent-particle-envs
 * magent: A set of enviroments involving massive numbers of agents doing various tasks, originally from https://github.com/geek-ai/MAgent
 * card: A set of card games that can be played.